 As the Chief Executive Officer of the City organization, the City Manager is responsible for the daily administration of the City’s operations, personnel, and affairs.

-The City Manager is hired by the Governing Body to serve the community and bring the benefit of his education, training, and experience in managing local government organizations, projects, and programs.
+The City Manager is hired by the Governing Body to serve the community and bring the benefit of their education, training, and experience in managing local government organizations, projects, and programs.

 The city manager: